 Consult.
 The first thing to do is to talk it over with your political science adviser.
 That’s important for good curriculum planning.
-It’s also important because your adviser, who has a lot of experience with AST’s, can help you avoid unnecessary steps.
-The AST office (in Brookens 482, 206-6640) is full of good counsel and information.
-There are files of previous placements, which can help you decide what sort of position is best for you, and the AST faculty and staff are prime sources of knowledge and information about applied study possibilities.
+It’s also important because your adviser, who has a lot of experience with applied internships, can help you avoid unnecessary steps.
+The IPL office (in Brookens 482, 206-6640) is full of good counsel and information.
+There are files of previous placements, which can help you decide what sort of position is best for you, and the IPL faculty and staff are prime sources of knowledge and information about applied study possibilities.

 Arrange your placement.
-You will need to have your AST placement arranged before you register.
-The AST office will help you make contacts, but normally the placing agency chooses you.
-That means sending your likely contacts a resume (the AST office has a standard resume format) and arranging for an interview.
+You will need to have your applied internship placement arranged before you register.
+The IPL office will help you make contacts, but normally the placing agency chooses you.
+That means sending your likely contacts a resume (the IPL office has a standard resume format) and arranging for an interview.
 When you have secured a placement, it is time to complete the forms.

-Complete an AST project proposal.
-Early in the process, you will have picked up the AST Project Proposal Form from the AST office.
+Complete an applied internship project proposal.
+Early in the process, you will have picked up the Internship Course Application from from the IPL office.
 This form calls for the signature of your political science adviser and your field supervisor, the person in the placement agency who will direct your work and evaluate your efforts.
-It also asks you what you intend to learn in your AST.
+It also asks you what you intend to learn in your applied internship.
 Think through your answers to that question; being thoughtful about your educational intentions at this early stage will focus your learning and save you time and energy later, when you are forming learning objectives for your learning contract.
-When you turn the completed AST Project Proposal Form to the AST office, you will be given a With Permission of Instructor (WPI) reference number, which permits you to register for the AST.
+When you turn the completed Internship Course Application to the IPL office, you will be given a With Permission of Instructor (WPI) reference number, which permits you to register for the IPL 300 course.
 As you can see from this description of the process, it is important to start preparing for your AST in the semester before you actually want to take it.

-Some students have an unusual combination of previous experience and educational aspiration which suggests that the AST may inappropriate.
-If you are one of those students, your political science adviser may suggest that you take AST 401 Assessment of Prior Learning or apply for a waiver of the AST requirement.
+Some students have an unusual combination of previous experience and educational aspiration which suggests that an applied internship may inappropriate.
+If you are one of those students, your political science adviser may suggest that you enroll in the Prior Learning Assessment Program or apply for a waiver of the applied internship requirement.